Fine-grained Domain Adaptive Crowd Counting via Point-derived Segmentation: Abstract

 \section{Abstract}

-Despite the remarkable progress in supervised crowd counting, a large performance drop is usually observed when deploying the trained model in the wild.
-This is mainly caused by the domain shift between the training and deployment crowd scenes.
-Existing domain adaptation methods for crowd counting view each crowd image as a whole and reduce domain discrepancies on crowds and backgrounds simultaneously.
-However, we argue that these methods are suboptimal, as crowds and backgrounds have quite different characteristics and backgrounds may vary dramatically in different crowd scenes (see Fig.~\ref{teaser}).
-This makes crowds not well aligned across domains together with backgrounds in a holistic manner.
-To this end, we propose to untangle crowds and backgrounds from crowd images and design fine-grained domain adaption methods for crowd counting.
-Different from other tasks which possess region-based fine-grained annotations (e.g., segments or bounding boxes), crowd counting only annotates one point on each human head, which impedes the implementation of fine-grained adaptation methods.
-To tackle this issue, we propose a novel and effective schema to learn crowd segmentation from point-level crowd counting annotations in the context of Multiple Instance Learning.
-We further leverage the derived segments to propose a crowd-aware fine-grained domain adaptation framework for crowd counting, which consists of two novel adaptation modules, i.e., Crowd Region Transfer (CRT) and Crowd Density Alignment (CDA).
-Specifically, the CRT module is designed to guide crowd features transfer across domains beyond background distractions, and the CDA module dedicates to constraining the target-domain crowd density distributions.
-Extensive experiments on multiple cross-domain settings (i.e., Synthetic $\rightarrow$ Real, Fixed $\rightarrow$ Fickle, Normal $\rightarrow$ BadWeather) demonstrate the superiority of the proposed method compared with state-of-the-art methods.
+Due to domain shift, a large performance drop is usually observed when a trained crowd counting model is deployed in the wild.
+While existing domain-adaptive crowd counting methods achieve promising results, they typically regard each crowd image as a whole and reduce domain discrepancies in a holistic manner, thus limiting further improvement of domain adaptation performance.
+To this end, we propose to untangle \emph{domain-invariant} crowd and \emph{domain-specific} background from crowd images and design a fine-grained domain adaption method for crowd counting.
+Specifically, to disentangle crowd from background, we propose to learn crowd segmentation from point-level crowd counting annotations in a weakly-supervised manner.
+Based on the derived segmentation, we design a crowd-aware domain adaptation mechanism consisting of two crowd-aware adaptation modules, i.e., Crowd Region Transfer (CRT) and Crowd Density Alignment (CDA).
+The CRT module is designed to guide crowd features transfer across domains beyond background distractions.
+The CDA module dedicates to regularising target-domain crowd density generation by its own crowd density distribution.
+Our method outperforms previous approaches consistently in the widely-used adaptation scenarios.